 Sex Ratios.
-The overall sex ratio for male and female individuals encountered was approximately 1:1, or the sample size was too small to reflect skewed sex ratios.
-Three species were significantly skewed toward females, and for 12 species, only one sex was encountered (Table 2).
-Although the results of the present study did not suggest segregation of S. plunketi based on the sex ratios of adults, a separation by size and sex was reported by Compagno (1984).
+The overall sex ratio for male and female individuals were encountered was approximately 1:1, or the sample size was too small to show any skewed sex ratios.
+Three species were significantly skewed toward females and 12 species only one sex was encounter (Table 2).
+Although the results of the present study did not suggest segregation of S. plunketi based on the sex ratios of adults, a separation by size and sex has been reported in the literature (Compagno, 1984).

 Viviparous species tended to have strongly skewed adult sex ratios (up to 19:1 in favour of females in Dalatias licha in the 2012 and 2014 surveys), which has been documented in the literature and is theorized to be linked to behaviour (Capapé, 2008).
-High numbers of mature females could indicate sexual segregation after adulthood, potentially as the result of a broader movement pattern or differential habitat use among mature individuals (Grubbs, 2010).
-This kind of segregation in adults of a species is well-documented and considered common in elasmobranchs (Springer, 1967; Yano and Tanaka, 1988).
+High numbers of mature females could indicate sexual segregation after adulthood, potentially as the result of a broader movement pattern or some form of differential habitat use among mature individuals (Grubbs, 2010).
+This kind of segregation in adults of a species is well documented and considered common in elasmobranchs (Springer, 1967; Yano and Tanaka, 1988).

-Notably Etmopterus granulosus and Centroselachus crepidater, which had large sample sizes, did not show significantly skewed sex ratios as they did during the previous surveys.
+Notably Etmopterus granulosus and Centroselachus crepidater, which had large sample sizes did not show significantly skewed sex ratios as they did during the previous surveys.
 Changes in sex ratios suggest migration by males and females over time.
 However, since conditions are relatively constant in the deep sea, reproductive cycles are usually asynchronous, without defined seasonality, and are therefore unlikely to influence segregation in this ecosystem (Wetherbee, 1996; Kyne and Simpfendorfer, 2010).
 Sexual segregation is likely influenced by environmental factors such as diet and differential foraging patterns that could be a function of different caloric requirements associated with each sex's role in reproduction (Grubbs, 2010).

-Seasonal migration could affect sex ratios and potentially affect the abundance, distribution, and habitat use of deepwater sharks, which might not be as aseasonal as previously believed.
+Seasonal migration could affect sex ratios and could potentially affect the abundance, distribution, and habitat use of deepwater sharks, which might not be as aseasonal as previously believed.
 Alternatively, species with sexual segregation could have different sex ratios depending on fishing behaviours, which could be linked to target species behaviour, seasons, and weather.
 Further study of seasonal abundance would be useful.

-8. Conclusion and Recommendations
+6. Conclusion and Recommendations